rakeshnambiar/serenityjs/script/README.md

 ---Pre-condition ----
-NodeJS
-NPM

-How to execute the tests:

-npm install

-npm test
+Docker
+Docker-compose

+Have a look at the /script/protractor.config before execute the test

+command to run:
+docker-compose up -d

+once the execution done:
+docker-compose down